Conversion

 • What should you track at every stage of the funnel?

-Marketing Metrics That Matter: What to Track in 2026
+Digital Marketing Metrics To Track in 2026

 You already know that tracking marketing metrics is essential, but tracking everything is not.
 As your business evolves, so should your metrics.
 The numbers that mattered last year may no longer reflect growth in 2026.
-This guide helps you identify the few metrics that make the biggest difference to your bottom line, so you can stop measuring noise and start measuring results.
+This guide helps you identify the few marketing metrics to track that make the biggest difference to your bottom line, so you can stop measuring noise and start measuring results.

 Why Measurement Still Matters in 2026

-We probably don’t need to tell you that business looks quite different, as 2026 approaches, than it did a couple of years ago.
+We probably don’t need to tell you that business looks quite different as 2026 approaches than it did a couple of years ago.
 Competition for customer attention is increasing, privacy regulations are stricter, and customers are using multiple channels before making purchasing decisions.
 As a business leader, you need data that shows which marketing dollars deliver the most revenue.
 You need metrics that demonstrate performance to leadership and clients while also helping your team to optimize their tactics in real time.

 The right measurement strategy helps you make confident decisions, justify spending, and fine-tune campaigns that actually work.